jedevc/fyp-report/report.md

 Computer Systems [@security-privacy].
 Since then, computer security has been a constant back-and-forth between attackers seeking to gain unauthorised access to systems and defenders working to patch and protect those systems.
-However, as the field has grown, the need for more and more security professionals, researchers and students has grown, as the field itself has increased in scope and complexity.
+However, as the field has grown, the need for more security professionals, researchers and students has grown, as the field itself has increased in scope and complexity.

 To provide a safe and moderated environment to practice and develop these skills, Capture the Flag events have been introduced, in which the goal is to